jagrafft/vision/docs/whitepaper/src/whitepaper.md

     - Google, the owner and developer of VP9, grants an "in-kind" license that terminates on patent litigation.[@WebMLicense:misc]
 3. H.264 is ubiquitous and there is already widespread support for HEVC/H.265 *and* VP9.
 Exposure to royalty fees depends on the engineering of a particular content service.[@Ozer:2017:online]

-As of this writing, there are at least three (3) patent pools for H.265/HEVC,[@Rayburn:2017:online] one (1) for the H.26\* pools,[^mpeg-la] and at least one significant patent holder which does not participate in any pool.[@IAMTechnicolor:2016:online] Inconsistent participation by patent holders has been identifed as a barrier to adoption of the HEVC standard,[@Vaughn:2016:online] and waiting in the wings is the Alliance for Open Media's AV1
+As of this writing, there are at least three (3) patent pools for H.265/HEVC,[@Rayburn:2017:online] one (1) for the H.26\* pools,[^mpeg-la] and at least one significant patent holder which does not participate in any pool.[@IAMTechnicolor:2016:online] Inconsistent participation by patent holders has been identifed as a barrier to adoption of the HEVC standard,[@Vaughn:2016:online] and waiting in the wings is the Alliance for Open Media's AV1--an as-of-yet untested format whose adoption is expected but by no means guaranteed.

 ## Addressing Challenges and Removing Barriers
 - aligned with open source tools